judaicadh/judaicadh/pages/about.md

 ## How does Judaica DH fit into Penn Libraries?
 JudaicaDH was formally founded in 2016, thanks to a gift from the Gershwind-Bennett families.
 We're part of [Penn Libraries](http://library.upenn.edu) and its mission to provide high-quality information resources and push the frontiers of innovation and enterprise to impact teaching, learning and research.

-Organizationally, we sit in the Library's Center for Research Data and Digital Scholarship unit led by AUL [Nicky Agate](people/nicky-agate).
+Organizationally, we sit in the Library's Center for Research Data and Digital Scholarship unit led by AUL [Nicky Agate](https://judaicadh.github.iopeople/nicky-agate).
 Our project team members often include Library colleagues from Kislak Center for Special Collections, Rare Books, and Manuscripts; Learning Design; Library Technology Services & Strategic Initiatives, and subject liaison librarians.
-We're also part of the digital humanities ecosystem of teams and people doing digital humanities work at Penn.
+We're also part of the digital humanities ecosystem of teams and people doing digital scholarship work at Penn.

 ## How do I contact you?
 For general inquiries, write to [judaicadh@gmail.com](mailto:judaicadh@gmail.com).